Sid-Lais/scalekit-python-sample/SCALEKIT_SDK_ISSUES.md

 - The SDK returns a tuple, not a dict/model, so FastAPI cannot match the expected response fields and raises a validation error.
 - This demonstrates that the SDK's return type is not compatible with Python API frameworks and breaks contract-based response validation.

+**How to see the full framework error log:**

+- Uncomment or restore the `response_model=PasswordlessSendResponse` (or similar) on the relevant FastAPI endpoint in `app/routes/auth.py`.
+- Trigger the endpoint via the UI or API.
+- The server log will show a `ResponseValidationError` and stack trace, demonstrating that the SDK’s tuple output cannot be validated or serialized by FastAPI.